Kong/kubernetes-ingress-controller/docs/concepts/design.md

 load balancing, health checking and leverage all that Kong offers in a standalone installation.

-Following figure shows how it works:
+The following figure shows how it works:

 ![high-level-design](../images/high-level-design.png "High Level Design")